 Why Do People Become Overweight or Obese?

 This happens very easily in modern life.
-People spend more time in front of TVs or computers and less time exercising.
+People spend more time in front of screens, like TVs, phones, and computers, and less time moving around.
 We drive everywhere instead of walking or riding bikes.
-Fewer schools offer gym classes every day; more kids play video games than active games like dodgeball.
+Fewer schools have gym classes every day; more kids play video and mobile games than active games like dodgeball.

-Even grown-ups spend more time sitting at desks and in cars than they once did.
-Most people are not getting enough activity and exercise.
-People also lead busier lives so they have less time to cook healthy meals.
-We eat more restaurant meals, take-out food, and ready-made food from a box.
+People lead busier lives so they have less time to cook healthy meals.
+We eat more restaurant meals, take-out food, ready-made food, and snacks.

-Weight problems also can run in families, but don't let that discourage you from making changes that could help you reach a healthy weight.
+Weight problems can run in families.
+But don't let that discourage you from making changes that could help you be a healthy weight.
 Your habits — what kind of food and how much you eat and how much you exercise — can make a big difference.

 Getting help is important because weighing too much can make you sick.
-Overweight or obese kids have a greater chance of getting type 2 diabetes and other health problems.
-And later in life, they have a higher risk of getting heart disease.
+Overweight or obese kids have a greater chance of getting diabetes and other health problems.
+And overweight adults have a higher chance of getting heart disease.

 How Can You Keep From Becoming Overweight?

 Eating healthy is another part of staying fit.
-Aim to eat a variety of foods and get five servings of fruits and vegetables a day.
+Eat a variety of foods and get five servings of fruits and vegetables a day.
 Choose water and low-fat milk over soda and other sugary drinks.
 When it comes to high-calorie and high-fat foods, eat them only once in a while and, when you do, have smaller portions.

 What Should You Do?